Joyce Elliott

 Joyce Ann Elliott (born March 20, 1951) is an American politician from the state of Arkansas.
-Since 2009, she has been a member of the Arkansas Senate representing the 31st district, which consists of portions of Little Rock and Pulaski County.
+From 2009 to 2022, she was a member of the Arkansas Senate representing the 31st district, which consisted of portions of Little Rock and Pulaski County.
 She was previously a member of the Arkansas House of Representatives, serving from 2001 to 2007.
 She is a member of the Democratic Party.

-Elliott was the Democratic nominee in the 2020 election for Arkansas's 2nd congressional district, losing in the general election to incumbent Representative French Hill on November 3, 2020.
-If elected, she would have been the only Black representative from Arkansas ever elected to Congress.
+Elliott was the Democratic nominee in the 2010 and 2020 elections for Arkansas's 2nd congressional district, losing the former election to Republican Tim Griffin, and the latter to incumbent Republican French Hill.
+If elected, she would have been the only African American to ever represent Arkansas in Congress.

 Early life, education, and career

 Joyce Ann Elliott was born on March 20, 1951, in Willisville, Arkansas.
 Elliott was the second person of color to graduate from her recently integrated high school; the first was her older sister.

 Elliott attended Southern Arkansas University where she earned a B.A. in English and speech.
 She attended Ouachita Baptist University where she earned an M.A. in English.

 Elliott taught at Joe T. Robinson High School from 1989 to 2003.